-If you enjoy coding, then learn it, else learn any other skills that make you happy.
-There are enough examples of designers who created impactful designs without programming skills, so it's okay not to know how to code.
+In episode 43 of the "Design Detail" podcast, Jon Gold provides a wise answer to this question: "Do what makes you happy."
+If you find joy in coding, then go ahead and learn it, but if not, explore other skills that bring you happiness.
+There are numerous examples of successful designers who do not possess programming skills, so it's okay to not know how to code.